 where TENZIR_PLATFORM_DOMAIN

-is the domain that is configured in your Tenzir Platform configuration.
+is the domain you configure in your Tenzir Platform configuration.

-For example, if the app is running under https://tenzir-app.example.org
+For example, if the app runs under https://tenzir-app.example.org

 then this should be